How to integrate Mailchimp using Microsoft Fabric

 Download Power BI On-premises data gateway

-Signing in into on-premises data gateway standard
+Signing in to on-premises data gateway standard

 Registering or migrating on-premises data gateway standard